Dean Petrich was born September 15, 1950 in Seattle.

 organizations.
 He got all the way through college without ever

-having smoked a cigarette, without drinking any alcohol, without doing
+having smoked a cigarette, without drinking any alcohol, and without swearing.

 .